Jeep Gladiator (JT)

-The Jeep Gladiator is a midsize pickup truck manufactured by the Jeep division of Stellantis North America (formerly FCA US).
-It was introduced at the 2018 Los Angeles Auto Show on November 28, 2018, and went on sale in the spring of 2019.
-Based on the same platform as the Wrangler JL, the Gladiator is Jeep's first pickup truck since the Comanche was discontinued in 1992.
+The Jeep Gladiator is a mid-size pickup truck manufactured by the Jeep division of Stellantis North America (formerly FCA US).
+It was introduced at the 2018 Los Angeles Auto Show on November 28, 2018, and went on sale in the spring of 2019 as a 2020 model.
+Based on the same platform as the Wrangler JL, the Gladiator is Jeep's first pickup truck since the Comanche was discontinued in 1992, although the very similar dual-cab AEV Brute was custom-made using the Wrangler platform from 2013 until 2017 by American Expedition Vehicles under license.

-Jeep Gladiator is also being marketed in Australia, as the first market outside Americas.
+The first markets outside the Americas were Australia and New Zealand.
+It is now also marketed in China, Japan, South Korea, South Africa as well as in selected nations in South America, Europe, and Southeast Asia.

 History

-The vehicle's name harkens back to the original Jeep Gladiator, made from 1962 through 1988 and known as the J-Series after 1971.
-Jeep considered reviving the Gladiator name alongside Comanche and most commonly Scrambler, as well as simply using a new name, before deciding on Gladiator, feeling it fits the truck the best.
+The vehicle's name harkens back to the original Jeep Gladiator, made from 1962 until 1988 and known as the J-Series after 1971.
+Jeep considered reviving the Gladiator name alongside Comanche and, most commonly, Scrambler, as well as simply using a new name, before deciding on Gladiator, feeling it fits the truck the best.

 A two-door version of a Jeep Scrambler pickup based on a lengthened Wrangler was shown in 2003 at the National Automobile Dealers Association meeting.

-In late-2004 the Jeep Gladiator concept was introduced.
+In late 2004, the Jeep Gladiator concept was introduced.
 The 2005 Gladiator Concept did not feature a removable roof, but had removable doors and a pickup bed.
 It also previewed the design of the upcoming Jeep Wrangler (JK).
 The Gladiator concept was powered by a 3.0 L Common-Rail Diesel (CRD) engine produced by VM Motori (similar to the one used in some models of the Jeep Grand Cherokee), mated to a manual transmission, and four-wheel-drive.
-It featured functional rear mini-doors, and rear seating.
+It featured functional rear mini-doors and rear passenger seating.
 The Gladiator concept featured a green-on-gray color scheme for both the exterior and interior.